-- M.S. in Nursing from a regionally accredited program

-- GRE

-- Minimum 3.00 GPA at the graduate level

-- Licensure as an Advanced Practice Nurse Three letters of recommendation

-- Curriculum Vitae

-- Written Statement of Professional Goals

-- -A grade of B or higher is required in master's level health assessment, pathophysiology, pharmacology, theory, and research.
+- M.S. in Nursing from a regionally accredited program - GRE - Minimum 3.00 GPA at the graduate level - Licensure as an Advanced Practice Nurse Three letters of recommendation - National certification in area of advanced practice (CRNA, NP, CNM, CNS) Flroida license required for residencies - Curriculum Vitae - Written Statement of Professional Goals - A grade of B or higher is required in master's level health assessment, pathophysiology, pharmacology, theory, and research.